 The state's largest hospital, part of the Banner Health system, is an important clinical education site for the University of Arizona College of Medicine - Phoenix.
 With some 733 beds, Banner - University Medical Center Phoenix (formerly Banner Good Samaritan) has served the area for more than 100 years and is known as a top teaching hospital.

 The Culinary and Nutrition Services Department is committed to provide excellent services to our visitors and staff!
 In addition, the department provides a full-service catering and a complete meal service to all patients!
 As a Senior Food Service Worker, you will have an opportunity to work with a well- established culinary team and grow your career at Banner Health!
-You will work in Lulu's cafe helping prep food, serve and check out customers, clean up and stock.
-This is a full time position and shifts generally run between 5 or 6am - 2:00pm.
+This is a full time position, and shifts generally run between 2pm - 10:30pm with a need for flexibility between 11am - 11pm.
 Weekend rotations are required in this role.
-Plus you will enjoy an additional flat rate $1/hour for weekend shift differential.
+Plus you will enjoy an additional flat rate $1/hour for weekend shift differential (and an 18%-night shift differential when applicable).

 University Medical Center Phoenix Banner - University Medical Center Phoenix is a nationally recognized academic medical center.
 The world-class hospital is focused on coordinated clinical care, expanded research activities and nurturing future generations of highly trained medical professionals.
 Our commitment to nursing excellence has enabled us to achieve Magnet(tm) recognition by the American Nurses Credentialing Center.
 The Phoenix campus, long known for excellent patient care, has over 730 licensed beds, a number of unique specialty units and is the new home for medical discoveries, thanks to our collaboration with the University of Arizona College of Medicine - Phoenix.
 Additionally, the campus responsibilities include fully integrated multi-specialty and sub-specialty clinics, and with a new $400 million campus investment, a new patient tower and 2 new clinic buildings will be built.